superhero1/ffritz/README.txt

 --------------------
 There is a separate package (ffritz-x86-ver.tar.gz) that contains various extensions for the atom core (see below).
+The package is not part of the git repository and needs to be downloaded from https://bitbucket.org/fesc2000/ffritz/downloads and put to .. directory.

 These extensions can either be hardcoded into the atom filesystem or installed to the NAS directory (/var/media/ftp) later by the user.